Biography of Ken Howard, LCSW, CST

 I served on the Board of Directors for LAGPA (the Lesbian and Gay Psychotherapists Association) for four years.
 For two years, I wrote a monthly column for A&U (Art & Understanding), America’s AIDS magazine, on HIV mental health.
 I wrote a chapter published in the book, AIDS and Mental Health Practice: Clinical and Policy Issues (Shernoff, Haworth Press, 1999), in addition to regular contributions to the gay magazines Poz, Instinct, Frontiers, and IN LA.
 I have served as a regular advice columnist for LGBTQ youth called “Dear Trevor” for The Trevor Project website (http://www.thetrevorproject.org).
 I make regular TV and radio appearances on mental health, HIV/AIDS, and gay rights issues, including as a commentator on the much-repeated “50 Wickedest Women of Prime Time” on E!
 Entertainment Television.

 I was born and raised in the area of Washington, DC, and I have lived in Los Angeles since 1983.
 I have been successfully living with HIV since 1990.
-I am legally married to my wonderful husband, Michael Ryan, the Director of Development for the Mike Curb College of Arts, Media, and Community at California State University – Northridge.
+Together since 2002, I am legally married to my wonderful husband, Michael Ryan, the Director of Development for the Mike Curb College of Arts, Media, and Community at California State University – Northridge.
 I live and work in an active, visible, social, and civic role in the gay male community of West Hollywood to “walk the walk” and “talk the talk” of my practice, empowering gay men to lead fuller lives — psychologically, professionally, emotionally, physically, sexually, politically, socially, and spiritually.

 How to Become a Client